OnePlus

-OnePlus Technology (Shenzhen) Co., Ltd. (一加科技 (Yījiā Kējì)), doing business as OnePlus, is a Chinese consumer electronics manufacturer headquartered in Shenzhen, Guangdong.
-It is a subsidiary of Oppo.
+OnePlus Technology (Shenzhen) Co., Ltd. (一加科技 (Yījiā Kējì)), doing business as OnePlus, is a Chinese consumer electronics manufacturer headquartered in Shenzhen, Guangdong, China.

-OnePlus was founded by Pete Lau and Carl Pei on 16 December 2013 to develop a high-end flagship smartphone running CyanogenMod that would come to be known as the OnePlus One.
-OnePlus would continue to release phones throughout the 2010s and 2020s.
+OnePlus was founded by Pete Lau and Carl Pei on 16 December 2013 to develop a high-end flagship smartphone running Cyanogen OS that would come to be known as the OnePlus One.
+OnePlus would continue to release smartphones afterwards.
 In 2020, OnePlus released the OnePlus Nord, its first mid-range smartphone since the OnePlus X in 2015.
 Pei would oversee the design and marketing of OnePlus' products until his departure from the company in October 2020, going on to found the consumer electronics manufacturer Nothing.
-In 2022–2023, OnePlus is still actively producing affordably priced phones ($200–749 USD) with top-of-the-line specs comparable to leading Samsung phones, including 5G connectivity.
-OnePlus is also partnered with T-Mobile to provide OnePlus Phone through T-Mobile to extend its legitimacy and reach.